drohmer/CSE104/C_server/02_nodejs/01_basic/readme.md

 First make sure that node.js and npm are installed on your machine.

 On Linux system, standard package manager are usually handling these two softwares.

-If you don't have root access to install packages on your system, you may follow [these methods](https://gist.github.com/isaacs/579814) (the second proposition should work for both node.js and npm).
+Otherwise, you may install node.js locally using the [following instructions](https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/) (Windows, Mac and Linux).

 ## First node.js program.